Why Security Headers Matter

 A properly configured site should score an A or A+ grade on the headers check.

-Run a free security scan and get your A-F grade in seconds.
+Run a free security scan and see if your site has the issues covered in this article.
+Results in under 30 seconds.